WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Em_and_Maria/mentoring_meetings.md

 ### Introductions
 * Emma - I'm a UCl Alumni, not a health data scientist, I was at Institute of Archaeology studying palaeoecology and archaebotany.
-* Maria - PhD student a UCL - project on Paediatric epilepsy surgery & NHS data from GOSH.
+* Maria - PhD student at UCL - project on Paediatric epilepsy surgery & NHS data from GOSH.

 ### What brought you joy this week?